-The Implementation Committee is also available to meet with interested persons by phone and to provide assistance as jurisdictions review the MCLE Model Rule.
-Questions and requests for additional background can be directed to the Implementation Committee through Gina Roers-Liemandt, Director of MCLE and Professional Development, American Bar Association, email@example.com, (312) 988-6215.
+Questions and requests for additional background can be directed Gina Roers-Liemandt, Director of MCLE and Professional Development, American Bar Association, [email protected], (312) 988-6215.

 - Requires lawyers to take the following specialty credits, which also count towards the general MCLE requirement: (1) Ethics and Professionalism (average one credit per year); (2) Diversity and Inclusion (one credit every three years); and (3) Mental Health and Substance Use Disorders (one credit every three years).

 - The Diversity and Inclusion credit requirement builds on existing ABA policy which encourages jurisdictions with MCLE to “include as a separate credit programs regarding diversity and inclusion in the legal profession of all persons regardless of race, ethnicity, gender, sexual orientation, gender identity, or disabilities, and programs regarding elimination of bias.”